LucasGuerraS/linux-study/Readme.md

 # Lucas Guerra Linux Study

-This repository is designed to be the place where I upload all my Linux-related studies.
+This repository is designed to be the place where I'll upload all my Linux-related studies.
 Here you will find materials, notes, and code examples covering topics such as:

 - Bash scripting
 - File permissions